-Where a separate modem associated with the Outstation System is used, then it shall be provided with a separately fused supply either from a secure supply or from a measurement VT.
+Where a separate modem associated with the Outstation System is used, then it shall be provided with a separately fused supply.
 Alternatively, line or battery powered modem types may be used.

-Where a measurement VT source is used and the Outstation System is storing data for more than one circuit, a VT selection relay scheme involving each circuit shall be provided.
+Where a measurement VT source is used and the Outstation is storing data for more than one circuit, a voltage selection relay scheme using each circuit involved shall be provided.